tomMoulard/fail2ban/README.md

  - `enabled`: allow to enable or disable the plugin (must be set to `true` to enable the plugin).
  - `urlregexp`: a regexp to block request with a regexp on the url
- - `ports`: block requests to port or port range
+ - `ports`: filter requests by port range

 #### Schema
 First request, IP is added to the Pool, and the `findtime` timer is started: